2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Eav/DataSources/StreamFallback.md

 # Data Source: StreamFallback

 ## Purpose / Description
-The **StreamFallback** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources][eavds].
+The **StreamFallback** [DataSource](xref:ToSic.Eav.DataSources.IDataSource) is part of the [Standard EAV Data Sources](xref:Specs.DataSources.ListAll).
 It will pass on the first stream which has results.
 The order of evaluation is based on the names of the streams as they enter the StreamFallback.

 ## How to use with the Visual Query
 When using the [Visual Query](xref:Temp.VisualQuery) you can just drag it into your query.
 This is what it usually looks like: